Brine and Cook a Turkey with Ease—Really!

 There are several culinary advantages to frying a turkey as well.
-When using this method, cooking time is dramatically reduced.
+For one thing, this method dramatically reduces cooking time.
 Take a look at the stats:

-Along with the cooking time being reduced, super crispy skin and juicy delicious meat will await you!
+Along with reduced cooking time, super crispy skin and juicy, delicious meat will await you!

-Brining the turkey always leaves me with a much better bird than those I don’t brine when I am frying.
+Brining the turkey always leaves me with a much better bird than those I don’t brine before frying.
 The meat tends to dry out more quickly when frying than when using other cooking methods, but not if brined and not overcooked.